anushajain28/Enron-Email-Dataset-Analysis-Analyses-using-NYT-API-data/README.md

 ![alt tag](https://github.com/anushajain28/Midterm_Spring2017/blob/master/midterm/Question%202/Analysis%202/2016_Trump.PNG)

 #### Conclusion:
+The results show how the trend of topics related to trump has changes over period of years.
 From the Word Cloud for year 2014 is can to interpreted that there were not much discussions about Mr. Trump in the news.
 As the election time approached, in 2015 the discussions about him increased and terms like presidential, campaign, Republican became frequent.
 And as we had elections in 2016, Donald Trump was discussed the most in the new articles and the frequency of election and Republican party related words became more frequent in the news.

 ## Analysis 3